ecrucru/anticrux/README.md

 To not interfere with your thinking, the statistics are not generated when you play.
 You can use a hint on demand from the general user interface.

+- **AntiCrux.options.board.decisionTree**

+The decision tree is the basic structure of nodes helping to find the best move.
+When this option is activated, some memory is allocated to represent the moves in a human-readable way.

 - **AntiCrux.options.board.fullDecisionTree**

-The decision tree is the basic structure of nodes helping to find the best move.
 In practice, the player needs to read the deepest level, not every level.

-Essentially for debugging purposes, you can ask to show all the levels.
-In any case, the depth is restricted to a certain level.
+For debugging purposes, you can ask to show all the levels within a certain limit.
+The memory is then impacted.

+- **AntiCrux.options.board.analysisDepth**

+This depth applies on the analysis of the moves.
+The deeper, the more anticipation you can expect.

+This information consumes the memory and is less relevant at deep levels.

 - **AntiCrux.options.board.debugCellId**